mwcvitkovic/neuromodulation_modalities/README.md

       - agonism (activates a receptor on a cell)
       - antagonism (binds to but doesn't activate a receptor, a "blocker")
       - inverse agonism (binds a receptor but produces an opposite effect)
-      - allosteric modulator (binds somewhere other than the active site and increases/decreases activity)
+      - allosteric modulation (binds somewhere other than the active site and increases/decreases activity)
-  - enzyme modulator
+  - enzyme modulation
-      - inducer
+      - induction
-      - inhibitor
+      - inhibition
-  - ion channel modulator
+  - ion channel modulation
-      - opener
+      - opening
-      - blocker
+      - blocking
-  - transporter modulator
+  - transporter modulation
-      - neurotransmitter releaser
+      - neurotransmitter release enhancement
-      - release inhibitor
+      - neurotransmitter release inhibition
-      - reuptake enhancer
+      - reuptake enhancement
-      - reuptake inhibitor
+      - reuptake inhibition

 #### Neurological and psychological effects of psychotropic substances
 This is definitely not a comprehensive list, just commonly used terminology.